Organizer — San Jose

 - Excellent communication skills, both written and oral.

-- Strong computer skills with proficiency in Microsoft Office and a variety of applications.
+- Strong computer skills with proficiency in Microsoft Office, G-Suite and a variety of applications.

 - California driver’s license, insurance, and regular access to a 4‐5 seat passenger car.

-- Available to work flexible hours, including afternoons and occasional evening and weekend events.
+- Available to work flexible hours, including afternoons and occasional evenings and weekends.

 - Experience with one or more of the following areas: action research, campaign strategy, curriculum development, alliance building, media outreach, grassroots fundraising, and educational policy.